Ikarbus IK-201

 Ikarbus IK-201 is an articulated city bus built by the Serbian bus manufacturer Ikarbus from 1993 until 2006.

 The model IK-201 was developed from prototype model, being designated as Ikarbus IK-201L9 (L stands for luksuzno - luxury, due to the equipment used on this model).
 In 1996 the production of older IK-161 model has been ceased.
 IK-201 is similar to IK-202, and IK-203 models.
-The main difference between those three models is that IK-201 has MAN engine, IK-202 has RABA engine and IK-203 has Mercedes engine.
+The main difference between those three models is that IK-201 has MAN engine, IK-202 has Rába engine and IK-203 has Mercedes-Benz engine.
 The further development of those models which has replaced them in production is IK-206, with vertical MAN engine.

 It has 39 passenger seats made of two pieces of plywood (seat and back) on foundation of steel bars and bars for holding.
 Doors are four two-wing, pneumatically controlled and opened to the inside.
 There are seven windows with slide rule and four roof airshafts.
 The heating system consists from heater on front wall, three heaters in passengers compartment.
 Roof and sides are isolated.

 The IK-201 is today used mainly by GSP Belgrade and JGSP Novi Sad.
 Lasta Beograd, Lastra Lazarevac, JP Subotica-Trans and other public bus operators also use it.